Connecting drives

 Connecting Google Drive

 You can connect a Google Drive and upload files from your own and shared drives on the parent drive.
 In addition to standard file types, AI Hub supports uploading Google Docs (.gdoc), Google Sheets (.gsheet), and Google Slides (.gslides).
+These native Google file types are displayed in the file explorer but the files are converted to PDF when imported.

 Review the following limitations of using Google Drive as a connected drive: